 - Try to eat healthy, well-balanced meals and drink lots of fluids.

-- Try to get some fresh air and sunlight daily by opening curtains and or windows.
+- Try to get some fresh air and sunlight daily by opening curtains and/or windows or going outside.

 - Try some activities you enjoy.
 For information on At-Home Activity Kits for care providers and seniors, check out the information in this poster.